FishiaT/arcmodwiki/docs/private-server.md

 === "Android"

-    !!! warning
-        From limited testing, Android is finicky when it comes to maintaining connection to proxy server.
-Things may not work correctly or even at all.
-If you have a way to fix this, feel free to contribute!

     Go back to Charles and go to **Help > SSL Proxying > Save Charles Root Certificate...** Save the .pem file somewhere.
 Rename the .pem extension to .crt.
-Now transfer this file to your Android device and install it to both categories.
+Now transfer this file to your Android device and install it to the **VPN & Apps** category.

     On Android, you will need to rely on a proxifier app such as [VProxid](https://play.google.com/store/apps/details?id=com.lazybean.vpnperapp) or [RProxid](https://play.google.com/store/apps/details?id=com.lazybean.socksperapp) (requires root, recommended).
-You need to connect through the SOCKS5 proxy server.

     After installing either of the proxifier app, open it and press the **+** icon, for **Server IP**, enter your local IP address; for **Server Port**, enter 8889.
 Scroll down a little bit and press **Click to select application(s)** then tick Arcaea.
 Now return and press the play button to start the VPN.
 Wait until it shows all good.